 Code language: Python (python)

 The code above will display time on TM1637 in a 24-hour format.
-The shell in Thonny will also display the time as shown in the image below.
+The shell in Thonny IDE displays the time as shown in the image below.

 Wrapping Up

-In this article, we saw how to interface a TM1637 7-segment display using MicroPython with a Raspberry Pi Pico development board.
+In this article, we discussed how to interface TM1637 with the Raspberry Pi Pico development board.
 We demonstrated various ways to output characters to the display and also learned to make a simple clock using the inbuilt RTC of Raspberry Pi Pico.
-Please leave your queries and thoughts in the comments below.
-Thank you for reading.

 Leave a Reply